OpenTelegramFiles/TGbotPHP/README.md

 # this class is ready to use?

-this lib is ready for small use, is W.I.P. and fastly updated.
+this class is ready for small use, is W.I.P. and fastly updated.